Vision-Related Motion Sickness

 Motion sickness refers to that woozy sensation one gets when traveling by car, boat, plane, on roller coasters and ferris wheels.
 Motion sickness and visual vertigo (dizziness and unsteadiness brought on by visual triggers) can produce similar symptoms, and are sometimes mistaken for one another.
 Both conditions can be due to issues in your visual system, so if you find yourself becoming disoriented, dizzy, or nauseous, it may be time to visit a neuro-optometrist.

 Those who suffer from motion sickness often find it difficult or impossible to drive, play sports, go on amusement park rides, or be in an environment with fast or moderate motion.
 Engaging in these activities or being in visually-busy settings can produce uncomfortable — even debilitating — symptoms.

 Fortunately, a neuro-optometrist can offer help.
-If you or a loved one is experiencing symptoms of motion sickness, contact Vision Therapy Center at Clarity Optometry to schedule a functional visual evaluation.
+If you or a loved one is experiencing symptoms of motion sickness, contact Neuro-Optometry Center at Clarity Optometry to schedule a functional visual evaluation.

 What is Motion Sickness?

 Motion sickness occurs when the body’s motion receptors send conflicting messages to the brain.
 For instance, some people experience nausea or other uncomfortable symptoms when reading from a book (or screen) while riding in a moving vehicle.
 This is because the eyes are focused on a still object — the words on a page — while the motion receptors in the inner ear sense motion.
 These conflicting messages are what contribute to the feeling of motion sickness.